Biquaternion: Definition

 Hamilton introduced the terms bivector, biconjugate, bitensor, and biversor to extend notions used with real quaternions H.

 Hamilton's primary exposition on biquaternions came in 1853 in his Lectures on Quaternions.
-The editions of Elements of Quaternions, in 1866 by William Edwin Hamilton (son of Rowan), and in 1899, 1901 by Charles Jasper Joly, reduced the biquaternion coverage in favor of the real quaternions.
+The editions of Elements of Quaternions, in 1866 by William Edwin Hamilton (son of Rowan), and in 1899, 1901 by Charles Jasper Joly, reduced the biquaternion coverage in favour of the real quaternions.